 ABC Mouse (Join for free using my link)

 We began using ABC Mouse on the iPad last year, and have fallen in love with the program.
 Plum loves to play for 15-20 minutes at a time, and I love the way it keep track of her progress along an emerging reader curriculum.

-Hooked On Phonics (Join for just $1 using my link)
+Hooked On Phonics (Get your first month for just $1)

 One of my favorite things about Hooked On Phonics is the combination of online and had copy resources.
 Plum plays on the app, but we actually spend more time on the monthly workbooks and easy reader books they send along with our subscription.
 It is an all-in-one resource that has been well worth the monthly cost.

 Epic Reading Library (Read Free for 30 Days)

 We use Epic for all the kids across all of our screens.
 This library of over 40,ooo titles is appropriate for 0-12 years old.
 It has books, audio books, and is a dynamic resource for reading.
 With this many books at your fingertips, it is easy to find something you love.